WritingOnCloud/WritingOnCloud.github.io/blogs/k8s/k8sservicetypes.md

 ## Ingress
 While not technically a service type, Ingress is worth mentioning as it provides an external access mechanism for services within a cluster.
 Ingress acts as a reverse proxy, routing external requests to the appropriate services based on specified rules.
 It allows for flexible and fine-grained routing and supports features like SSL termination, load balancing, and path-based routing.

+Kubernetes services are an essential component for building scalable and resilient applications.
+Understanding the different types of services available and their use cases can greatly enhance your ability to design and deploy applications on Kubernetes effectively.
+Whether you require internal communication, external access, load balancing, or advanced routing capabilities, Kubernetes offers a range of service types to meet your application's needs.
+By leveraging these services wisely, you can harness the full potential of Kubernetes and build robust, scalable, and highly available applications.